5 moves to help you cope with market volatility

 ILLUSTRATION OF THREE “INCOME” BOXES FROM PAGE 3 OF RES-12247B-A LIVING IN RETIREMENT: ACTIONS TO CONSIDER IN A DOWN MARKET

-Instead of making changes for the sake of change, ask yourself: “Are my long-term goals still the same?”
-If the answer is “yes,” then why overhaul a financial strategy that’s designed to meet these goals?
 If you’re feeling particularly anxious about the markets, you may have been taking on more risk than you’d like, in which case you may want to review your investment mix.
-But remember that risk and reward go hand in hand: You’ll want to ensure you’re taking the appropriate amount of risk to achieve your goals.
+But remember that risk and reward go hand in hand.
+You’ll want to ensure you’re taking the appropriate amount of risk to achieve your goals.
 And during your retirement years, you’ll need a portfolio that can help you stay ahead of inflation.

 2. Spend from your cash.
 During a downturn, you might be tempted to sell stocks.
 But remember, stocks are there to provide for your long-term income needs.
 Your cash and short-term fixed income are there to meet your near-term income needs.
-As part of our retirement income guidance, we recommend retirees' have about a year’s worth of income needs from your portfolio in cash, as well as another three to five years’ worth of income needs from your portfolio in CDs and short-term fixed income.
+As part of our retirement income guidance, we recommend retirees have about a year’s worth of income needs from your portfolio in cash, as well as another three to five years’ worth of income needs from your portfolio in CDs and short-term fixed income.
 Use these sources, as well as other income sources such as Social Security, to meet your retirement spending needs, allowing your stocks to recover.

 3. Look for opportunities.
 A sharp market decline doesn’t just present challenges — it also offers potential opportunities.
 A downturn may be the time to rebalance your portfolio as necessary, using it as an opportunity to add more to your stocks when they are down in value.
-If you don’t have enough cash on hand to both meet your spending needs and rebalance your portfolio, look at your budget to see if you can adjust your spending and build your cash reserve over time.
+If you don’t have enough cash on hand to meet your spending needs and rebalance your portfolio, look at your budget to see if you can adjust your spending and build your cash reserve over time.

 4. Review your withdrawal rate.
 When you retired, or perhaps shortly before, you may have determined how much you could afford to withdraw each year from your investment portfolio without running the risk of outliving your money.
 Ideally, this annual withdrawal rate should be fairly conservative: We generally recommend an initial withdrawal rate equal to 4% of a portfolio’s value for someone retiring in their mid-60s, with an annual increase of 3% for inflation, though everyone’s situation is different.
-But what if your portfolio’s value drops 20%?
+But what if your portfolio’s value drops by 20%?
 If you made no changes, your 4% withdrawal rate would actually be 5%, which may be higher than you’d like.
 Should you consider any changes?

 There’s no one right answer.
 If the decline is of relatively short duration, you may not need to change your withdrawal rate.
 But it’s impossible to predict when a market downturn ends and the next market rally begins.
 If you can afford to do so, you could consider forgoing your annual increase or even temporarily lowering your withdrawal rate by reducing your spending.

 5. Review your reliance rate.
-Your reliance rate tells you how much you rely on your portfolio — rather than other sources, such as Social Security — for your living expenses.
+Your reliance rate tells you how much you rely on your portfolio — rather than other income sources, such as Social Security — for your living expenses.
 For example, if you need $80,000 a year and $60,000 comes from your portfolio, your reliance rate is 75% (60,000 ÷ 80,000).
 The higher this rate, the more exposed you are to market volatility and downturns.

 One way to help lower your reliance rate is to invest in an annuity, which can provide a lifetime income stream that isn’t subject to movements in the stock market.
 An annuity isn’t appropriate for everyone, so before investing in one, you’ll want to consult your financial advisor.